Epidural Abscess Overview

 - Spinal cord abscess

 An epidural abscess is a medical emergency.
-Go to the emergency room or call 911 or the local emergency number if you have symptoms of spinal cord abscess.
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of a spinal cord abscess.

 Treatment of certain infections, such as ear infections, sinusitis, and bloodstream infections, may decrease the risk for an epidural abscess.
 Early diagnosis and treatment are important to prevent complications.